jasonmel/jasonmel-os/README.md

 A tiny operating system

-## Compile
+## How to build
-To create an floppy disc image, use <code>make</code>.
-A floppy disc image fd.img will be created.
+To create a floppy disc image, use <code>make</code>.
+An image fd.img will be created.
 To clean all the image files, use <code>make clean</code>.

 ## For more information